 6.16 Road tanker compartment dip testing should not be performed whilst the vapour hose is connected, except in the case of split compartment deliveries where dip testing is carried out, which can be safely undertaken to the satisfaction of the Petroleum Licensing Authority.
 Regulators should expect split compartment deliveries where dip testing is carried out to be kept o the minimum.
-Guidance on split compartment deliveries can be found in the Energy Institute publication "Offloading Procedures for Split Compartment Deliveries of Petrol Between Service Station Sites".
+Guidance on split compartment deliveries for Split Compartment Deliveries of Petrol Between Service Station Sites".